seojinpark/DeepPool/README.md

 /Data/catsDogs/train/dog.11091.jpg,1
 ```

 For the example of the CatsDogs dataset, the code for loading and pre-processing can be seen in `/DeepPool/csrc/catsDogs.cpp` and `/DeepPool/csrc/dataset.cpp`.
-Dataloading is done in parallel by A good rule of thumb is to set the number of workers equal to the number of CPU cores available.
+Dataloading is done in parallel by multiple workers.
+You define how many when submitting the model to the cluster, a good rule of thumb is to set the number of workers equal to the number of CPU cores available.
 If you get an error like `Caught signal 11 (Segmentation fault: address not mapped to object at address 0x7f96280568f4)`, then you are overloading your CPU and need to either decrease the batch size, decrease the number of workers, or give more RAM to the docker container.

 After changing any c++ code, you rebuild the project with `bash build.sh`.